dhiway/cord/product-sdk/README.md

 `ORBIS_NETWORK_BINDING` is generated together with the descriptor and host schema. `generate:descriptors --check` fails when any of those artifacts drift;
 consumers must not copy its digest into application code.
+The checked-in network is `candidate-pending`, so development request contexts must explicitly use `ORBIS_CANDIDATE_NETWORK_BINDING`.
+A request using production access is rejected until a signed activation envelope derives `production-approved`.

-`packages/descriptors/generated/orbis-descriptor.json` is a deterministic bootstrap descriptor contract derived from the checked-in runtime metadata-hash record and SDK manifests.
-It binds the canonical P0 signing-payload hash while the signing payload binds a canonical descriptor-contract digest that excludes only that mutable binding field, avoiding a circular/full-envelope hash claim.
+`packages/descriptors/generated/orbis-descriptor.json` is a deterministic native host contract manifest bound to the checked-in runtime metadata-hash record and SDK manifests.
+Its 132-method inventory is generated from `docs/sdk/native-route-contract.json`; Rust and TypeScript execute every canonical route sample.
+The inventory is not generated from PAPI or a decoded current metadata blob.
+It binds the canonical P5 signing-payload hash while the signing payload binds a canonical descriptor-contract digest that excludes only that mutable binding field, avoiding a circular/full-envelope hash claim.
-A full generated PAPI descriptor and concrete route registration remain a delivery requirement for each deployed product domain; the checked-in bootstrap descriptor must not be represented as a production-generated PAPI descriptor.
+It is the supported closed host-route inventory, but must not be represented as a generated PAPI or metadata descriptor: the Subxt runtime adapter resolves calls from live metadata and the freeze validator rejects version, metadata, route, or schema drift.

 ## Verified content retrieval